-The application deadline for the 2024-25 Internship is November 3rd 2023 (i.e., applications must be submitted by 11:59 pm EST of that date).
-Applicants invited for the on campus interview will be notified by phone and/or email on or by December 11th, 2023.
+The application deadline for the 2025-26 Internship is November 4th 2024 (i.e., applications must be submitted by 11:59 pm EST of that date).
+Applicants invited for the interview will be notified by phone and/or email on or by December 9th, 2024.

 Applicants invited for interviews will have the opportunity to meet with current interns and faculty and learn more about the Retreat and the internship program.
-We understand that applicants have multiple internship interviews, to that end, we offer two interview dates (January 12th, and January 19th 2024).
-All interviews this year will be virtual (via Zoom).
+We understand that applicants have multiple internship interviews, to that end, we offer two interview dates (January 9th, and January 16th 2025).
+All interviews will be virtual (via Zoom).
+Due to the extensive involvement of multiple staff members in the interview days it is not possible to offer interviews to applicants who are not able to attend one of the scheduled interview days.